birobali/restfulapi/RESTfulAPIguidline.md

 Use DELETE for the following:
 * To remove a resource entity identified by the Request URI

-A successful response should be 200 (OK) if the response includes an entity describing the status, 202 (Accepted) if the action has not yet been enacted, or 204 (No Content) if the action has been enacted but the response does not include an ent
-If a DELETE method is successfully applied the server should send back:
+Similar to [PUT](#PUT) method DELETE can handle [Optimistic Concurrency Control](<<link_to_optimistic_concurrency_Control>>) The response should be:
+* *200 (OK)*: if the response includes an entity describing the status
 * *202 (Accepted)*: if the action will likely succeed but has not yet been enacted
 * *204 (No Content)*: if the action has been enacted and no further information is to be supplied
-* *200 (OK)*: if the action has been enacted and theity.

-Similar to [PUT](#PUT) method DELETE can handle [Optimistic Concurrency Control](<<link_to_optimistic_concurrency_Control>>)

-## Resource entity
-### GET
-The client send a request to the server.
-In the response it gets back the resource entity and in the header its ETag.
-The [ETag](<<link_to_etag>>) header provides the current entity-tag for the selected resource entity

-A conditional GET allows a client to ask a server if a resource has changed.
-If it has not changed, it can assume it's current knowledge is up to date and send back 304 Not Modified status.
-If it has changed, the server will send the resource back alon with 200 OK status to the client.
-The client uses the [If-None-Match](<<link_to_If-None-Match>>) header with the ETag as the value.
-It's asking the server "Return the resource if it's ETag does not match mine."
-Because an ETag changes when a resource has changed, this effectively asks the server to return the resource only if it has changed.

-If the client submits an unconditional DELETE request, return error code 403 (Forbidden).
-If the supplied conditions do not match, return error code 412 (Precondition Failed).
-In either case, explain the reason for the failure to the client in the body of the representation.
+* *403 (Forbidden)*: if the client submits an unconditional DELETE request
+* *412 (Precondition Failed)*: if the supplied conditions do not match

-If the clients submits a conditional DELETE request and the supplied conditions match, delete the resource.
+If the request fails, the body should contain the explanation of the failure.

-<<example>>

-### PUT
-The method requests that the state of the target resource be created or replaced with the state defined by the representation enclosed in the request message payload.

-## REsource collection
+## Resource collection
-### POST
+### <a name="POST"></a>POST
+Use POST for the following:
-#### Creating a new resource as a factory:
+* To create a new resource
+* To perform any unsafe or nonidempotent operation via calling a SOA endpoint
+* To run queries with large inputs
-When using POST to create new resources, the server decides the URI for the newly created resource.
+Using POST to create new resources, the server decides the URI for the newly created resource.
 If the resources has been created on the server as a result of successfully processing a POST request, the server should send a 201 Created response along with the following headers:
 * [Location](<<link_to_location_header>>) that provides an identifier for the resource created.
 * [ETag](<<link_to_etag>>) for the resource

 The respose body should contain the resource's representation.

+The response should be the following:
+* *201 (Created)*: if a new resource is created
+* *409 (Conflict)*: if the resource already exists

 <<example>>

-If the resource already exists then the response is 409 (Conflict).